tetsuyaAnkur/Object-localization/README.md

 # Preprocess

+For cleaning the dataset, we found out the maximum height and width of images in the dataset, and adjusted each images accordingly by padding the extra pixels with zeros.
+This was done beforehand, as it would not require the bounding boxes to be changed later.

 For creating the training and testing dataset I had to extract useful information from the xml file.
 For this I used Element-Tree, which is a very famous xml parser.
 Since I had to do object localization (creating bounding  boxes), I used Element-Tree